Date Thesis Awarded

 Due to its emphasis on diminishing race and avoiding racial discourse, color blind racial ideology has repeatedly been suggested to have negative consequences for modern day race relations.
 The current research examined the influence of color blindness, as well as the level of ambiguity of a prejudiced remark, on perceptions of a target confrontation.
 One hundred thirteen White participants read and responded to a scene depicting a White character committing a racial verbal microaggression of variable ambiguity, after which a target character confronted the comment.
 Results showed that the target confronter was perceived more negatively and her confrontation was less supported by participants with high color blindness, measured by Neville and colleagues' (2001) Color Blind Racial Attitudes Scale.
 Furthermore, participants with high color blindness tended to rate the White commenter less negatively than those with low color blindness.
 In addition, participants were affected by the microaggression's ambiguity regardless of color blindness, with a higher level of ambiguity predicting more negative perceptions of the Black confronter and the confrontation.
 Implications for how color blindness, as an accepted norm among White Americans that is endorsed across legal and educational settings, and insensitivity to ambiguous prejudice can facilitate Whites' complicity in racial inequality are discussed.

 Zou, Linda, "Color Blindness and Perceptions of Ambiguous Racial Confrontation" (2012).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 460.

 Creative Commons License